Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's games this season have featured more combined points than this contest's total of 229.5 points 42 times.
+- Boston and its opponents have gone over 230.5 combined points in 38 of 82 games this season.

-- The average total in Boston's games this season is 229.4, 0.1 points fewer than this matchup's over/under.
+- The average total in Boston's contests this year is 229.4, 1.1 fewer points than this game's over/under.

 - Boston has been the favorite in 73 games this season and won 52 (71.2%) of those contests.